London might be the first in the country to start its own one-day testing and tracing system after problems with the NHS’s Test and Trace.

 Prime Minister Boris Jonson admitted in a televised briefing that the tracing system is not giving the hoped-for results:

-“I share people’s frustration […] we do need to see faster turnaround times and we do need to improve it,” he said.
+“I share people’s frustration […] we do need to see faster turnaround times and we do need to improve it.”

-The numbers are speaking clearly, the Hammersmith and Fulham team successfully contacted 254 of the 317 infected who the NHS tracing system didn’t manage to find.
-The council’s leader Stephen Cowan told the Evening Standard:
+The numbers are speaking clearly, the Hammersmith and Fulham team successfully contacted 254 of the 317 infected who the NHS’ tracing system had not managed to find.
+Stephen Cowan, the Council’s leader, told the Evening Standard: